garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo.md

 ---
 title: "The Ultimate Guide to SEO"
-date: 2021-08-25T10:00:00
+date: 2022-01-05T10:00:00
 draft: false
-description: "Learn everything you need to know about Search Engine Optimization (SEO) and how to improve your website's visibility on search engines."
+description: "Learn everything you need to know about SEO and how to improve your website's search rankings."
 categories:
 - "Digital Marketing"
 tags: